The Herpes simplex virus (HSV) is categorised into 2 types: HSV-1 and HSV-2.

 HSV-2 is a sexually transmitted infection that causes genital herpes.

-Both types of HSV can cause an eye infection (Herpes simplex ophthalmicus) which can lead to blinding complications.
+HSV-1 can cause oral herpes.
+Both types of HSV can cause genital herpes and an eye infection (Herpes simplex ophthalmicus) which can lead to blinding complications.

 Most HSV infections are asymptomatic, but symptoms of herpes include painful blisters or ulcers that can recur over time.